Scorecard prioritization

 Recorded calls (RI / Coaching)

-Recorded calls are matched to initiatives/scorecards by rules (e.g. deal stage, conversation type).
-When more than one scorecard matches, priority determines which one is used for scoring and reporting, keeping leaderboards and coaching insights aligned with the intended playbook.
+Recorded calls are matched to initiatives and scorecards by rules such as deal stage and conversation type.
+When more than one scorecard matches, priority determines which one is used for scoring and reporting.

 Weighted objectives within one scorecard

-You want discovery and compliance to matter more than small talk.
-Weighted scoring with question-level weightage lets you assign higher weight to those objectives so the overall score reflects what matters most.
+If you want discovery and compliance to count more than small talk, weighted scoring with question-level weightage lets you assign higher weight to those objectives so the overall score reflects what matters most.

 - Open a scorecard (or create one) and go to Scorecard Details.